A Breakdown of Maui’s Best Vacation Rentals & Condo Complexes: By Area, Amenities, Etc.

-Trying to find the perfect place to stay on Maui is tricky, and if you’re trying to narrow down all of the different condo options, it can be downright mind boggling.
+Trying to find the perfect place to stay on Maui is tricky.
+And if you’re trying to narrow down all of the different condo options, it can be downright mind boggling.

 This post may contain some affiliate links, which means I’ll make a little money on anything you choose to purchase.
 But of course, I only recommend my absolute favorites to you.
-Thank you for supporting the brands that make Hulaland possible.
+Thank you for supporting the brands that make the Lincoln Travel Co possible.

 I think the best place to find (and book) Maui vacation rentals is Vrbo.
 They’ve been around forever and are probably the most reputable booking platform online (with owners and vacationers alike), which means that you’ll find more quality properties listed on Vrbo than anywhere else online.
 I used to book more often with Airbnb, but I’ve begun to find that they often don’t have what I’m looking for (especially when I want to book a condo/unit within a resort property).